Table of contents

 choose a trigger google tag manager

 Step 7.
-Checking that the client is set (Server Container)
+Check if the client is set up (Server Container)

 create-ga4-client-gtm

 A client allows for processing incoming requests sent from a Google Analytics 4 client.
 This is often automatically added to the server container, but not always.
-To check if you have a GA4 Client you can go to Clients within the Server Container and this is where this client should then be.
-Not a GA4 Client yet?
-Then create this one.
+To check if you have a GA4 client, go to Clients in the server container and this client should be listed here.
+No GA4 client yet?
+Create one.
 You can keep the above settings.
-Be sure to add your own Measurement ID.
+Make sure to add your own Measurement ID.

 server-container-preview-mode

-In preview mode, see if the GA4 Tags are fired.
-Is it fired in the Webcontainer but not in the server container?
-Then check that the Measurement ID (Web Container) and the Tag ID (Server Container) in the GA4 Configuration tags match.
+In preview mode, see if the GA4 Tag is being fired.
+Is it fired in the Web Container but not in the Server Container?
+Then check if the Measurement ID (Web Container) and the Tag ID (Server Container) in the GA4 Configuration tags match.

 Don't forget to put your container live!

-Congratulations!
-You have gone through the entire GA4 server side implementation sequence.
+Congratulations!!!
+You have completed the entire GA4 server side deployment sequence.
 Don't forget to put the server and client container live and, of course, test everything extensively.
-In this series, we have assumed a standard situation.
-But, of course, there are always differences from one website to another.
-Therefore, always use preview mode to properly test each event.
+In this series we have assumed a standard situation.
+But of course there are always differences per website.
+Therefore, always use the preview mode to test each event properly.

 Note: GA4 has a delay, so it may take 24-48 hours before the events are actually visible in the e-commerce reports.